 Early on, there’s a ritual murder and exhausting all options, went back to the university in the game as that’s where the victims attended.
 Ask the receptionist, students or librarian about them?
 Nope, no hope in hell.
 It may have been worth returning to Innsmouth and letting the Shoggoth have its way with me.

 But the tone in Chronicle Of Innsmouth Mountains Of Madness is wúnderbar, and most of the scenes are crafted to build up the suspense and lore of tentacle-related wrong-doers.
-I just wish that there were a few more options to explore as it feels quite restrictive regarding questions.
+I just wish that there were a few more options to explore, as it feels quite restrictive regarding questions.
 That said, it makes up for it in unexpected puzzles.

 Armed with my dyscalculia, there was an antidote puzzle where you have to measure the correct ingredients, which was critical to the story.
 For me, it was tough to do what others may consider simple maths, and no doubt made a pig’s meal with my workings out (genuinely used a paper and pen).
-After two or three failed attempts, it was rewarding to finish, but felt like a marathon.
+After two or three failed attempts, it was rewarding to finish but it felt like a marathon.

 If a game can inspire me to pick up a book like Orwell’s Animal Farm, and encourage a binge session on Lovecraft-themed films back to back (Nicholas Cage is a madman), then Chronicle Of Innsmouth Mountains Of Madness has succeeded in capturing my attention and imagination.